 Arco Iris Earth Care Project Mission Statement

-Our Mission is to protect Our Sacred Mother Earth, by conserving Ozark wilderness land, teaching environmental education, preserving indigenous and Ozark culture, provides a sanctuary that empowers women and children of color, displaced indigenous peoples and our community with natural and healthy skills for sustainable living and self-sufficiency .
+Our Mission is to protect Our Sacred Mother Earth by conserving Ozark wilderness land, teaching environmental education, preserving indigenous and Ozark culture, and providing a sanctuary that empowers women and children of color, displaced indigenous peoples and our community with natural and healthy skills for sustainable living and self-sufficiency.